LCA-CI-builds-repair/gspread/docs/oauth2.rst

 Authentication
 ==============

-To access spreadsheets via Google Sheets API you need to authenticate and authorize your application.
+To access spreadsheets via Google Sheets API you need to authenticate and authorize your application.   these to `google-auth` for you, but you can change your code to use the new credentials to make sure nothing breaks in the future.

-* If you plan to access spreadsheets on behalf of a bot account use :ref:`Service Account <service-account>`.
+.. _oauth-client-id:If you plan to access spreadsheets on behalf of a bot account use :ref:`Service Account <service-account>`.
 * If you'd like to access spreadsheets on behalf of end users (including yourself) use :ref:`OAuth Client ID <oauth-client-id>`.

 .. _enable-api-access: